Iron nanoparticle: Application in biomedicine

 In addition to these applications, IONPs exhibit strong antibacterial activity and have been explored for drug and viral vector delivery to target cells.
 Known microorganisms susceptible to the toxic effects of IONPs include Gram-negative bacteria (e.g., Escherichia coli and Klebsiella sp.) and Gram-positive bacteria (e.g., Bacillus sp. and Corynebacterium sp.).

 The antibacterial activity of IONPs is primarily attributed to the generation of reactive oxygen species (ROS), a mechanism similar to the Fenton reaction.
-Specifically, Fe^{2+} ions react with hydrogen peroxide (H_{2}O_{2}), producing Fe^{3+} ions and hydroxyl radicals.
+Specifically, Fe^{2+} ions react with hydrogen peroxide (H_{2}O_{2}), producing Fe^{3+} ions and hydroxyl radical.
 These highly reactive species induce oxidative damage to bacterial DNA, ultimately leading to cell death.